kordless/grub-2.0/README.md

 # Grub 2.0
-Grub-2.0 is an AI powered crawler.
+Grub-2.0 is an machine learning powered crawler.

 Grub provides a "computed aperture function" allowing machines and humans to find, extract and explore various image based content online.